orimarselasirg/memoizeFunction/README.md

 ```
 node-v
 ```
+after that, you must clone this repository into your machine

 ## Installing

  it's time to install

  - Open a terminal
- - Go into the folder root
+ - Go into the folder root where you clone this repository
- - run the following code "npm install"
+ - run the following code "npm install" and wait until the installation ends

 ## time to run the app